 Or alternatively...

-- Experian's CreditExpert – free 30-day trial*.
-CreditExpert offers new customers a "free 30-day trial, then £14.99 a month" service.
-It's different from MSE's Credit Club in that it gives you real-time access to your credit report (as opposed to information that's updated monthly).
-It also offers an eligibility checker.
-You can only do the free-trial once.
-To cancel your subscription, log into your account and go to 'My Subscriptions'.
+What you get: Experian's CreditExpert* offers new customers a "free 30-day trial, then £14.99 a month" service.
+It gives you real-time access to your credit report, and offers an eligibility checker.
+You can only do the free trial once.

-- Experian's Credit Score – free subscription to your score.
+- Experian's Credit Score – free subscription to your score ONLY.
 If you don't want to pay a subscription to see your credit report, you can sign up for free to see your Experian Credit Score.
 You won't have to pay anything, but the information is limited to seeing your credit score, as opposed to credit report.
 The score updates every 30 days.

-Get paid to check your score: you can also earn up to £9 cashback for signing up to Experian's Credit Score if you're new to Experian and sign up via this Topcashback* link.
+Get paid to check your score: you can also earn up to £5 cashback for signing up to Experian's Credit Score if you're new to Experian and sign up via this Topcashback* link.

 Clearscore* – free access to your monthly Equifax Credit Report